 DSP vs SSP: The Core Difference

 The fundamental distinction between DSP and SSP comes down to who they serve and what problem they solve.
 A DSP serves advertisers.
-Its goal is to help them spend their budget efficiently by reaching the right audience across the open web.
+Its goal is to help them spend budget efficiently by reaching the right audience across the open web.
 An SSP serves publishers.
-Its goal is to help publishers earn the most revenue from their inventory.
-It does this by exposing each impression to as many qualified buyers as possible.
+Its goal is to help them earn the most revenue from their inventory by exposing each impression to as many qualified buyers as possible.

 In contrast to each other, these platforms have opposite objectives in every transaction.
 The DSP wants to win impressions at the lowest price that meets the campaign goal.
 Meanwhile, the SSP wants to sell those same impressions at the highest available price.
 The ad exchange sits between them and resolves this tension through a real-time auction.
 Neither the DSP nor the SSP controls the outcome directly.
 Instead, both optimize within the rules the exchange sets.

 Notably, DSPs and SSPs are not competitors.
 They are counterparts.
 Every successful ad transaction requires both.
 Without a DSP, advertisers cannot access publisher inventory at scale.
 Without an SSP, publishers cannot monetize their traffic efficiently.
-Understanding how RTB auctions work requires understanding both sides of this relationship.
+Understanding iref(how RTB auctions work in ad exchanges) requires understanding both sides of this relationship.
 Specifically, the bid request generated by the SSP and the bid response submitted by the DSP are the two halves of every programmatic transaction.

 How DSPs and SSPs Interact in a Live Auction

 A user arrives at a publisher’s website.
 An ad slot becomes available.
 The publisher’s SSP immediately packages data about that impression: page context, ad format, user device, location, and available audience signals.
 It then sends this bid request to connected ad exchanges.
-The exchange broadcasts the request to all qualified DSPs at once.
+The exchange, in turn, broadcasts the request to all qualified DSPs at once.

 Each DSP evaluates the bid request independently.
 Some will pass if the impression does not match active campaigns.
 Others will calculate a CPM bid and respond within the auction timeout window, typically under 100 milliseconds.
 The exchange collects all responses and selects the highest valid bid above the SSP’s floor price.
 Consequently, the winning DSP’s ad creative is returned to the publisher and the SSP delivers it in the available slot.

 The two platforms never communicate directly.
 Instead, they communicate through the shared language of the ad exchange, using the OpenRTB protocol to structure bid requests and responses consistently.
-Moreover, this standardization allows a DSP built by one technology company to transact successfully with an SSP built by another.
-Accordingly, the programmatic ecosystem can function at global scale across thousands of buyers and sellers.
+This standardization allows a DSP built by one technology company to transact successfully with an SSP built by another.
+As a result, the programmatic ecosystem can function at global scale across thousands of buyers and sellers.

 Key Differences at a Glance

 DSPs charge advertisers based on a percentage of media spend or a platform fee structure.
-SSPs charge publishers based on a take rate, a percentage of each impression’s revenue that the platform retains.
+SSPs, by contrast, charge publishers based on a take rate: a percentage of each impression’s revenue that the platform retains.
 For advertisers, the relevant metric is CPM efficiency and conversion performance.
-For publishers, the relevant metric is yield: revenue per thousand impressions served.
+For publishers, the relevant metric is yield, meaning revenue per thousand impressions served.

 DSP vs SSP for Web3 Advertisers and Publishers

 Similarly, Web3 publishers, including crypto media sites, DeFi dashboards, and blockchain gaming platforms, need SSP infrastructure built for their content category.
 Most mainstream SSPs do not serve crypto publishers or carry the demand from crypto advertisers that would generate competitive bids for their inventory.
-Purpose-built Web3 programmatic infrastructure addresses both sides of this gap simultaneously.
+Consequently, purpose-built Web3 programmatic infrastructure addresses both sides of this gap simultaneously.
 AdsNetwork provides DSP-side access for crypto advertisers and SSP-side monetization for Web3 publishers, connecting both within a single crypto-native programmatic ecosystem.
-For teams exploring programmatic advertising for Web3 projects, that means access to both sides of the transaction without the policy friction that general-market platforms create.
+For teams building iref(programmatic advertising) campaigns for Web3 projects, that means access to both sides of the transaction without the policy friction that general-market platforms create.

 DSP vs SSP Explained: What to Look for in Each